 - Best Card: Citi® Double Cash Card - 18 month BT offer

 - Why: 2% cash back (1% cash back at purchase, plus 1% upon payment)

 - Annual Rewards: $442.69

-The Citi Double Cash card from our partner Citi offers cash back twice — 1% on purchase, and 1% when you pay — on all purchases with no caps.
+The Citi Double Cash card from our partner Citi offers 2% cash back — 1% at the time of the purchase, and 1% when you pay — on all purchases with no caps.
 It’s the ideal card to use for anything not covered above, or if you run into the rewards caps of the other cards.

 According to the BLS report, the average household has annual expenditures of $53,495 after taxes.
 Subtracting the $9,226 we’ve accounted for in groceries, gas, and dining, that leaves $44,269.
 Let's say that half of that goes to things that can't be charged to credit card such as car payments, savings, and mortgage or rent.